I'm a huge fan of recipes that make life easier and this Sheet Pan Pumpkin Pie Pancakes is one of those recipes.

 - Scald milk (see video in notes) Cool.

-- In a large bowl, whisk together the flour, brown sugar, baking powder, baking soda, cinnamon, nutmeg and ginger.
+- In a large mixing bowl, whisk together the flour, brown sugar, baking powder, baking soda, cinnamon, nutmeg and ginger.

 - In a separate bowl, whisk in the pumpkin puree, eggs, oil, maple syrup and vanilla extract.
 Add cooled milk (it can be warm, just not hot.)